xying21/ckb_sdk/docs/introduction/overview_java.md

 Create the project folder, for example, `myApp`, and copy the src folder of the code [examples](https://github.com/nervosnetwork/ckb-sdk-java/tree/develop/example) with all sub folders and files into the `myApp` folder.

 #### Step 3.
-Set dependencies for CKB SDK.
+Install CKB Java SDK.

+There are two ways to install CKB Java SDK:

+- Install CKB Java SDK from repositories.
+- Install CKB Java SDK manually.

+**Install CKB Java SDK from Repositories**

-Specify the SDK modules to use in the `dependencies` section of the **build.gradle** file in the project root directory.
+To install the SDK from repositories, specify the SDK modules to use in the `dependencies` section of the **build.gradle** file in the project root directory.
 For example, the following includes a dependency for CKB SDK 0.40.0 version.
+For more information about ckb-sdk-java versions, see [releases](https://github.com/nervosnetwork/ckb-sdk-java/releases).

 ```groovy title="myDapp/build.gradle"
 dependencies {